CloudMonitor

 Grant permissions to a RAM user

-You can use your Alibaba Cloud account (primary account) to log on to the Resource Access Management (RAM) console and grant the following policies to a RAM user.
-For more information about how to grant permissions to a RAM user, see Grant permissions to a RAM user.
+Log on to the Resource Access Management (RAM) console with your Alibaba Cloud account (primary account) and grant one of the following policies to the RAM user.
+For more information, see Grant permissions to a RAM user.

 You can also select policies based on your business requirements.